 An effective project manager (PM) is the foundation of every successful project.
 Despite the misconception that project managers are simply responsible for reminding everyone of deadlines and scheduling status meetings, this is not the case.

-To perform these tasks effectively, they need to have a deep understanding of the five phases of project management, which can be executed to perfection.
+To perform these tasks effectively, they need to deeply understand the five phases of project management life cycle, which can be executed to perfection.
 This article will discuss what each of these phases entails and provide tips on how to achieve success.

-The five phases of project management were developed by the Project Management Institute (PMI) and include conception, planning, execution, performance monitoring, and closure.
+The five phases of the project management life cycle were developed by the Project Management Institute (PMI) and include project conception, planning, execution, performance monitoring, and closure.
 Since its founding in 1969, PMI has been the world’s largest nonprofit membership association for project managers.
-The organization has set standards for the management of projects, programs, and portfolios and offers training and certification programs.
-Project Management Professional (PMP)® certification is the gold standard of certification offered by the association.
-In addition to this certification, there are seven other types of project management certifications available.
+The organization has set standards for managing projects, programs, and portfolios and offers training and certification programs.
+Project Management Professional (PMP)® certification is the association’s gold standard of certification.
+In addition to this certification, seven other types of project management certifications are available.

 Approximately 80 PMI members worked together to create the text A Guide to the Project Management Book of Knowledge (PMBOK® Guide) to standardize project management information and practices.